Brown ...

 He lived in Todmorden.

-During World War I, called-up [5th August 1914], and he served as a Sergeant with the 2nd Battalion Yorkshire Regiment.
+During World War I, called-up [5th August 1914] and served as a Sergeant with the 2nd Battalion Yorkshire Regiment.

 He was awarded the Military Medal.